nodeflow-io/nfUI/README.md

 ofParameter<float> left;
 ```

-### TODO:
+### TODO
--- implement configuration of text selection color
+- implement configuration of text selection color
--- in inspect view render margins and paddings like in a browser inspect view
+- in inspect view render margins and paddings like in a browser inspect view

-# Roadmap
+# Features Roadmap

 ## Boxxer - the box rendering engine
 ### a recursive box render model